marcoslar/marcoslar.com/posts/2020-08-29-parallel-blogs.md

 ```

 I don't know how to generate random numbers with plain HTML and CSS, so I use
 JavaScript.
-Take a look at the source code of this page and see how
-it's done.
 If JavaScript is disabled, only one version is displayed
 (the one tagged as version one).

-### 4. How (II)

-Wrapping every potential version of text in `<span>` tags with custom
+But wrapping every potential version of text in `<span>` tags with custom
 CSS classes here and there is tiring, so I came up with a way to specify the
 same but with fewer characters.
 This is what I'm doing now instead: